 Natural Gas Storage.
 SoCalGas owns four natural gas storage facilities with a combined working gas capacity of 137 Bcf and 126 injection, withdrawal and observation wells that provide natural gas storage service.
 SoCalGas' and SDG&E's core customers, along with certain third-party market participants, are allocated a portion of SoCalGas' storage capacity.
 SoCalGas uses the remaining storage capacity for load balancing services for all customers and for storage for noncore customers.
 Natural gas withdrawn from storage is important to help maintain service reliability during peak demand periods, including consumer heating needs in the winter, as well as peak electric generation needs in the summer.
-The Aliso Canyon natural gas storage capacity.
+The Aliso Canyon natural gas storage facility has a storage capacity of 86 Bcf and, subject to CPUC limitations, represents 63% of SoCalGas' working natural gas storage capacity.
 At December 31, 2024, SoCalGas has been authorized by the CPUC to utilize up to 68.6 Bcf of working gas at the facility.